apache/yunikorn-core/docs/user-guide.md

 ### A volume example
 There are two examples with volumes available.
 The NFS example does not work on docker desktop and requires [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-CAUTION: Both emaples will generate an unending stream of data in a file called `dates.txt` on the mounted volume.
+CAUTION: Both examples will generate an unending stream of data in a file called `dates.txt` on the mounted volume.
 This could cause a disk to fill up and execution time should be limited.
 * create the local volume and volume claim
 ```
 kubectl create -f examples/volumes/local-pv.yaml